Maine Coon Vs Regular Cat Differences

 Here are some important facts about Maine Coon eyes.

-The whiskers of the Maine Coon compared to normal cat whiskers are typically much longer.
-This is because cat whiskers are the same width as the cat’s body.
+The whiskers of the Maine Coon compared to normal cat whiskers are typically much longer because cat whiskers are the same width as the cat’s body.

 Since whiskers are so sensitive, a cat can poke its head into a space, and if its whiskers brush against the side, it will know if it is too wide to fit.